rpm-software-management/dnf5/doc/dnf5_plugins/config-manager.8.rst

     The ``unsetvar`` command removes variables from the last directory in the list (by default ``/etc/dnf/vars``).
     So, the variable may still exist in another directory in the list (for example, the default distribution value).

+``enable [--create-missing-dir] <repoid>+``
+    Enables one or more repositories.

+    The ``enable`` command enables the repositories via a file named ``99-config_manager.repo`` located in the system repository override directory.
+The original repository configuration file is not changed.
+Repository ID may contain globs. ``enable`` command resolves the ``repoid`` pattern, and each matching repository is enabled independently.
+    This means repositories added later will not be affected by this command.

+``disable [--create-missing-dir] <repoid>+``
+    Disables one or more repositories.

+    The ``disable`` command disables the repositories via a file named ``99-config_manager.repo`` located in the system repository override directory.
+The original repository configuration file is not changed.
+Repository ID may contain globs. ``disable`` command resolves the ``repoid`` pattern, and each matching repository is disabled independently.
+    This means repositories added later will not be affected by this command.

 .. note::
    Override directories are also listed with examples in :ref:`Drop-in repo directories<drop_in_repo_directories-label>`.